ideoforms/isobar/README.md

 Classes are included for some fairly sophisticated operations. `PLSys` can be used to generate patterns based on the formal grammars of [Lindenmayer Systems](http://en.wikipedia.org/wiki/L-system); `PMarkov` generates first-order Markov chains, accompanied by `MarkovLearner` to build a statistical model from an input pattern (or MIDI input).
 Numerous pattern generators for chance operations are defined in [pattern/chance.py](isobar/pattern/chance.py).

 Most of the major parts of isobar are subclasses of `Pattern`, which implement's Python's iterator protocol.
-The next() method is called to generate the subsequent item in a pattern, with the StopIterator exception raised when a pattern is exhausted.
+The `next()` method is called to generate the subsequent item in a pattern, with the `StopIteration` exception raised when a pattern is exhausted.
 Builtins such as `list()`, `sorted()` and `itertools` can thus be used to process the output of a `Pattern`.

 # Usage